Yashjain1602/Yashjain1602/README.md

 # 💫 About Me:
-Fourth year engineering student at VIT-Chennai. <br>Leaded 8 projects including Diabetic Retinopathy detection using Deep learning, <br>Covid contact tracing Web App, Food Delivery Web App, <br>Arduino based voice control car,Voice recognition app using MIT app Inventor. <br>I have also created a comparative of several regression and classification models for weather forecasting.<br>I have also created several UIs for several apps like Stock market,Timer apps, as a part of my Android club assignments.<br> I am a team player and have leaded 10 team projects among which one of them is in the process of PATENT.<br>
+Microsoft Certified: Azure AI fundamentals.Fourth year engineering student at VIT-Chennai.Made several projects from scratch that include Accurate Body Fat prediction using Machine Learning,Diabetic Retinopathy detection using Deep learning,Covid contact tracing Web App, Food Delivery Web App,Arduino based voice control car,Voice recognition app using MIT app Inventor.Created a comparative of several regression and classification models for weather forecasting.Created several UIs for several apps like Stock market,Timer apps, as a part of my Android club assignments.I am a team player and have leaded 10 team projects among which one of them is in the process of PATENT.<br>

 ## 🌐 Socials: